 1. Abolition of Harmful Systems of Oppression

-We recognize that state-sanctioned violence functions beyond borders and we reject imperialism in all forms.
+We recognize that state-sanctioned violence functions beyond borders, and we reject capitalism and imperialism in all forms.
 We demand that the institutions of policing, prisons, and detention centers, be disarmed, defunded, and disbanded and their funding reallocated to support marginalized people’s livelihood (housing, healthcare, etc.).
-We demand that these institutions are replaced with restorative justice practices which focus on community care over punishment.
+We demand that these institutions are replaced with practices and networks that focus on transformation and community care instead of punishment.
 No one is disposable.

-We believe the only way to truly end police brutality and misconduct is to abolish law enforcement.
-The origin and creation of the police is rooted in white supremacy and nationalism as they were the original slave catchers during chattel slavery.
+We believe the only way to truly end the violence of policing is to abolish law enforcement.
+Policing is an inherently racist institution used as a tool to enforce the demands of capitalism; in the US, police were initially created to capture enslaved people and protect the wealth of the owning class.
 Since the 13th amendment was enacted, local, county, state and federal police departments have disproportionately arrested, charged, and sentenced Black LGBTQIA+ individuals as a tactic to continue exploiting our free and/or severely underpaid labor.
-Furthermore, police brutality is at an all time high, fatally shooting nearly 1k individuals per year.

 Prison abolition/abolition of carceral punishment